maricalmer/miniRT/README.md

 **MiniRT** is a 3D rendering engine written in C, using the ray tracing method.

 In 3D computer graphics, ray tracing simulates the behavior of light to create realistic digital images.
-By tracing the paths of light rays through a virtual scene, it produces highly accurate reflections, shadows, and material effects.
+By tracing the paths of light rays through a virtual scene, it produces highly accurate reflections, refractions and shadows.

 This project runs entirely on the CPU and is designed specifically for Linux systems.